roberto-mardeni/vsonline/vs-online/overview/what-is-vsonline.md

 ### Environments

 An environment is the "backend" half of Visual Studio Online.
-It's where all of the compute associated with software development happens: compiling, debugging, restoring, etc. When you need to work on a new project, pick up a new task, or review a PR, you can simply spin up an Cloud-hosted environment, and Visual Studio Online takes care of configuring it correctly.
+It's where all of the compute associated with software development happens: compiling, debugging, restoring, etc. When you need to work on a new project, pick up a new task, or review a PR, you can simply spin up an cloud-hosted environment, and Visual Studio Online takes care of configuring it correctly.
 It automatically configures everything you need to work on your project: the source code, runtime, compiler, debugger, editor, custom dotfile configurations, relevant editor extensions and more.

 Cloud-hosted development environments come with all of the benefits of the cloud, powered by Azure: